Help! Stiff, Brittle Hair That Feels Like Straw. Could It Be Protein Overload?

 Step 1: Remove Buildup (Clarify Your Hair)

-Look for one labeled “clarifying” or “deep cleansing” that is free of added proteins.
-Avoid “strengthening” or “repair” shampoos for now, since those usually contain protein.
+Look for formulas labeled “clarifying” or “deep cleansing,” and avoid anything that says “strengthening” or “repair” for now, since those often contain added protein.

 Step 2: Add Moisture Back Into Your Hair